 Sugar provides the organism with large amounts of empty calories, 4000 kcal / kg, and that in a ruthless manner, because its acidic effect immediately imbalances the metabolism.

 A comparison of the glucose and fructose formulas makes the big difference in the structure of these two sugars sufficiently clear.
 The fact that sucrose-sugar does not get directly into the blood has nothing to do with this problem.

 Rather, its transformation and its acidic reaction are very negative (strong Yin), because it has to be neutralized by calcium and magnesium reserves, which causes alkalosis of the blood.

-Why is fructose acidic?
+Why is fruit sugar acidic?

 Why do people rebel so violently when it comes to sugar cessation and withdrawal?

 “Because sugar is at least as addictive as heroin – this has been known for decades.”

 I do not believe that!
 Yes, the heroin addict says that too!

 “Sugar is eight times more addicting than cocaine.”